Shadi A. Karam: Lebanon's Debt warnings

-Making the case for the 'Umma' Currency
+'Umma' currency

 Noting that inter-Arab trade volumes are much more modest than they should be, Karam has argued that the reasons for this are "principally the lack of extensive distribution networks, the absence of comprehensive trade agreements that go beyond the existing accords and the fact that transactions have to go through the US dollar."
 As such, Karam has become one of the leading voices in the Arab Middle East calling for a common currency.
 "The pegging to the US dollar of most of the major currencies in the region will facilitate the technical engineering of the process," he says.
 "This currency could be named the Umma, with reference to the unattainable dream of a unified Arab nation."

 Admitting that there are some potential pitfalls, Karam nevertheless has challenged policymakers and financial analysts alike to "imagine oil barrels partially priced in Umma.
 Imagine Arab and foreign tourists paying hotels and restaurant bills in one currency all over the Arab world...
 Imagine an Umma resting solidly on the foundation of a multi trillion economy fueled by three hundred million consumers.
 Finally, imagine the economic and political convergence this will inevitably generate.
 Imagine ...
 But, is it not the lack of imagination our worst endemic disease?"

-Urging Economic Reforms in Syria
+Economic reforms in Syria

 In 2007, Karam, urged the Syrian authorities to implement several measures to enhance the role of the central bank and improve the performance of commercial banks in the country, most notably via a lecture he delivered entitled “Issues and the Future of Syrian Banks” before an audience of prominent Syrian businessmen, bankers and politicians at the Four Seasons Hotel in Damascus.
 Karam stressed the need for the full independence of the central bank and its total control over exchange rate management, monetary policy and banking supervision to put a stop to the interference of the Ministry of Finance in the banking sector and the role of the Commercial Bank of Syria (CBOS) in exchange markets.
 Although most of these reforms were subsequently implemented, some critics argue that deeper reforms will be necessary if Syria is to emerge from the decades of state-owned, authoritarianism that has, in part, created long-term systemic risks for the country.